Probing a diffuse flux of axion-like particles from galactic supernovae with neutrino water Cherenkov detectors: Diffuse galactic flux of ALPs

 If a SN is located at the Galactic Center (GC), $d=8.7$ kpc, ALPs with masses $m_a \sim 1- 100$~MeV arrive at Earth in a time window of $\Delta t \sim 5 \times 10^2- 5\times 10^3$ years.
 Since the SN rate in our Galaxy is $\sim 2$ per century~\cite{Beacom:2010kk,Adams:2013ana}, we expect that the flux of $\sim 10-100$ SN overlap at Earth, resulting in a near-constant galactic flux at any time.
 This is in contrast with SN neutrinos, which are produced with the speed of light $c$, causing that the entire flux arrives within the $\sim 10$ second window of production, avoiding a constant neutrino flux from galactic origin.
 Note that, in our case, contrary to the diffuse SN neutrino background (DSNB), which is extragalactic, the diffuse galactic ALP flux is anisotropic, peaked towards the GC, where the SN rate is larger.

 The ALP flux from galactic SNe that reaches Earth ($ E_a^{\mathrm{Earth}}\equiv E_a^{* \infty}$) can be written as

 where

-is the galactic SN rate~\cite{Adams:2013ana}, $|\vec{R_E}|=8.7$ kpc is the Earth distance with respect to the GC and $z_E=24$ pc its redshift.
-For Type II SN, $R_d=2.9$ kpc, $H=95$ pc and the normalization factor is $A=2.08\times10^{-3}$ kpc$^{-3}$ yr$^{-1}$~\cite{Adams:2013ana}, since we expect a galactic SN rate of 2 events per century.
+is the galactic SN rate~\cite{Adams:2013ana}, $|\vec{R_E}|=8.7$ kpc is the Earth distance with respect to the GC and $z_E=24$ pc its position above the mid-plane of the disk.
+For Type II SN, $R_d=2.6$~kpc, $H=300$ pc~\cite{McMillan:2016jtx} and the normalization factor is $A=6.40\times10^{-4}$ kpc$^{-3}$ yr$^{-1}$, since we expect a galactic SN rate of $1.63 \pm 0.46$ events per century~\cite{Rozwadowska:2020nab}.
 This results in